MicrosoftDocs/dynamics365smb-docs-pr.en-au/business-central/warehouse-how-to-pick-items-with-inventory-picks.md

 If items on the inventory pick are not available, then you can delete those inventory pick lines after posting and then delete the inventory pick document.
 The source document, such as a sales order or a production order, will have remaining items to be picked, which can be obtained through a new inventory pick later when the items become available.

 > [!WARNING]
-> This process is not possible if serial numbers are specified on the source document.
-For example, if a sales order line contains a serial number, then that item tracking specification will be deleted if an inventory pick line for the serial number is deleted.
+> This process is not possible if serial/lot numbers are specified on the source document.
+For example, if a sales order line contains a serial/lot number, then that item tracking specification will be deleted if an inventory pick line for the serial/lot number is deleted.
 >
-> If inventory pick lines have serial numbers that are not available, you must not delete the lines in question.
+> If inventory pick lines have serial/lot numbers that are not available, you must not delete the lines in question.
 Instead, you must change the **Qty. to Handle** field to zero, post the actual picks, and then delete the inventory pick document.
-This ensures that the inventory pick lines for those serial numbers can be recreated from the sales order later.
+This ensures that the inventory pick lines for those serial/lot numbers can be recreated from the sales order later.

 ## <a name="handling-assemble-to-order-items-with-inventory-picks"></a>Handling Assemble-to-Order Items with Inventory Picks